 - To explore the concept of law in different religious traditions

 - To promote St. John’s Vincentian mission by encouraging an open dialogue on law and religion in the local, national and international communities

 The Center sponsors academic programs in the United States and abroad.
 In the past few years, we've hosted international conferences in New York, Paris, and Rome, including a 2014 conference on international religious freedom at which Pope Francis delivered a keynote address.
 We've also sponsored events for the New York City community on the human rights of Mideast Christians and other current topics.
 We coordinate St. John’s law and religion curriculum, including a biannual Colloquium in Law and Religion that brings Supreme Court Justices and leading scholars to the law school to teach our students.
 We host the Law and Religion Forum, an award-winning web resource with commentary on scholarship, cases, and law and religion news from across the globe.
 Our faculty write and speak frequently at public events and academic workshops in the United States and Europe.
-Our new Global Legal Fellows program brings foreign graduate students to the Center, and the Tradition Project -- a multi-year research project sponsored by a generous grant from the Lynde and Harry Bradley Foundation -- focuses on the role of tradition in law, politics, and culture.
+Our new Global Legal Fellows program brings foreign graduate students to the Center, and the Tradition Project -- a multi-year research project sponsored by grants from the Lynde and Harry Bradley Foundation, the Achelis and Bodman Foundation, and the Notre Dame Program on Church, State & Society -- focuses on the role of tradition in law, politics, and culture.